DIPlib/diplib/INSTALL.md

 [`README.md`](README.md) under "License" for more information).
 Note that, with the exception of dynamic linking to a few external libraries, none of these dependencies are required when using the *DIPlib* library (that is, *DIPlib*'s public header files do not import headers from other projects).

-*DIPlib* supports two image file formats: ICS and TIFF.
-ICS support is built-in, it is recommended that you have [*ZLib*](http://www.zlib.net) installed for this.
-For TIFF support, you will need to have [*LibTIFF*](http://www.simplesystems.org/libtiff/) installed.

 If you have [*FFTW3*](http://www.fftw.org) installed, you can set the `DIP_ENABLE_FFTW` *CMake* variable to have *DIPlib* use *FFTW3* instead of the built-in FFT algorithm.